 We coordinate ESC periods in these voluntary workplaces (click the name for further information):

-The ESC volunteering is meant for 18 to 30 year olds who live permanently in one of the Erasmus+ programme countries or partner countries neighboring the EU.
+The ESC volunteering is meant for 18–30-year-olds who live permanently in one of the European Solidarity Corps programme countries or partner countries mentioned below.

-Austria, Belgium, Bulgaria, Cyprus, Croatia, Czech Republic, Denmark, Estonia, (Finland), France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, The former Yugoslav Republic of Macedonia, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Turkey, United Kingdom
+Austria, Belgium, Bulgaria, Cyprus, Croatia, Czech Republic, Denmark, Estonia, (Finland), France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Republic of North Macedonia, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Turkey, United Kingdom

 Reasonable travelling expenses (based on travel distance) to Finland and back to the home country are covered for the volunteer from the EU funding.
 In some cases the volunteer might have to pay a small part of these costs.